 Performance reviews are a great opportunity to discuss how an employee interacts with members of the team.
 It’s an ideal time to provide positive feedback as well as constructive criticism that focuses on more effective interactions through style switching.

-Remember, the more specific you get with performance reviews, the more you are helping your employee grow and improve in their role.
+Remember, the more specific you get with performance reviews, the more you are helping your employees grow and improve in their roles.